dequeueing/GPTCache/poisoning/evaluations/crafting_prompts/adv_black_new_prompt_injection/README.md

 4/2

-One problem is why are we repeating the target questions twice. this is ad-hoc and we should explain it properly. we craft new prompts in adv_black_new_pi, which is the ignore pattern. and the dont print pattern is in adv black.
+One problem is why are we repeating the target questions twice. this is ad-hoc and we should explain it properly.